Huntington, West Virginia: Education

+Primary and secondary

 The residents of Huntington are served by the Cabell and Wayne County School Systems, which include Huntington High School, Cabell Midland High School, Spring Valley High School, Cabell County Career Technology Center, five middle schools, and 19 elementary schools.
 Private schools include the St. Joseph Catholic School (a regionally accredited, parochial school), Grace Christian School (a regionally accredited, evangelical school), and Covenant School.

+Postsecondary education

+Marshall University is a public research university in Huntington.
+It was founded in 1837 and is named after John Marshall, the fourth Chief Justice of the United States Supreme Court.
+The university is composed of eight undergraduate and graduate colleges and schools.
+At the time of Huntington's founding, Holderby's Landing was already the home of Marshall College State Normal School, founded as a private subscription school by residents of Guyandotte and the surrounding area.
+Local attorney John Laidley hosted the meeting which led to the founding of Marshall Academy, named after Laidley's friend, John Marshall.

+Marshall's sports teams are known as the Marshall Thundering Herd, a name deriving from a Zane Grey novel released in 1925.
+The home field for the football program is James F. Edwards Field at the Joan C. Edwards Stadium.
+Basketball is played at the Cam Henderson Center.
+Soccer is played at Veterans Memorial Soccer Stadium.
+Marshall participates in NCAA Division I FBS as a member of the Sun Belt Conference.
+On November 14, 1970, Southern Airways Flight 932 jet transporting 75 Marshall University football players, coaches, staff, and supporters crashed just short of the Tri-State Airport in adjoining Ceredo, West Virginia, resulting in the death of all passengers.
+The crash has been described as "the worst sports-related air tragedy in U.S. history".

-Huntington is home to colleges and universities including Marshall University and one of its graduate schools, the Joan C. Edwards School of Medicine, the Robert C. Byrd Institute for Advanced Manufacturing, Mountwest Community & Technical College, the Huntington Junior College, St. Mary's Medical Center's School of Medical Imaging, School of Nursing, and School of Respiratory Care, as well as the Tri-State Institute of Pharmaceutical Sciences.
+Other postsecondary education institutions in Huntington include the Robert C. Byrd Institute for Advanced Manufacturing, Mountwest Community & Technical College, the Huntington Junior College, St. Mary's Medical Center's School of Medical Imaging, School of Nursing, and School of Respiratory Care, as well as the Tri-State Institute of Pharmaceutical Sciences.

-The Cabell County Public Library system operates a main branch downtown and seven branches in neighboring towns.

 Transportation

-Interstates and highways
+Highways

-The roads of Huntington, West Virginia include one major interstate, Interstate 64; two U.S. highways, U.S. Route 60 and U.S. Route 52; 6 state routes; and numerous major thoroughfares.
+The primary roadways of Huntington include one major Interstate, Interstate 64 (I-64); two U.S. Highways, U.S. Route 60 (US 60) and US 52; six state routes; and numerous major thoroughfares.
 Huntington utilizes a grid-like street pattern featuring several wide boulevard-style avenues that run east and west.
-Most notable of these are Third and Fifth Avenues.
+Most notable of these are Third and Fifth avenues.
 The city has a numbered street naming system, with avenues running east and west (parallel to the Ohio River) and streets running north and south.
-The city is divided into an "East End" and a "West End" by First Street.
-Streets west of First Street carry as "West" indicator after the street name (i.e. "Fourteenth Street West").
-The street plan was originally laid out by Andrew J. Enslow, a professional contractor, making Huntington one of the first professionally planned cities in America.